Login Sign in

 Other exam findings may include an increased heart rate, increased respiratory rate, arrhythmia (irregular heart beat), abnormally distended jugular veins, and the presence of fluid in the abdomen.

-The most important test for diagnosing heart failure is chest radiographs (X-rays).
-On radiographs, the presence of an enlarged heart and visible fluid accumulation in the lungs indicates congestive heart failure in dogs.
+The most important test for diagnosing heart failure is chest x-rays.
+This imaging can show the presence of an enlarged heart and visible fluid accumulation in the lungs, pointing to CHF.

 Echocardiography, or an ultrasound of the heart, can provide valuable information about the underlying cause of heart failure.
-Bloodwork, including a complete blood cell count and serum biochemistry, is also frequently recommended before starting medications.
+Bloodwork, including a complete blood cell count and serum biochemistry, is often recommended before starting medications.

 How to Treat Congestive Heart Failure in Dogs